 A high-Power Wi-Fi module platform is:

 - Used for embedded devices.

 - Used in applications such as wireless sensors and thermostats.

 A high-power WiFi module is a combination of ARM7 based processors, an RF transceiver, 802.11 MAC, security and PHY functions, which works with IEEE regulatory domains.

 The high-power WiFi module uses a RTC (Real Time Clock) that runs from a battery and uses an external antenna as an interface.
 It also has power supply monitoring capability and low power mode operations in functions as in Sleep, Deep Sleep and Standby.

 - A Power Line Communication (PLC) is a communication technology that is useful in sending data over existing power cables.
 The power cables of an electronic device can use the power cables to power up the device and control/ retrieve data simultaneously.
 The data retrieval happens in a half-duplex manner.

-The high power WiFi module and Power Line communication module is useful for data transfer during communications.
+The high-power WiFi module and Power Line communication module are useful for data transfer during communications.
 While the first comes in use to gain access to WiFi module devices, the latter is useful in sending and receiving data over existing power cables.